socketio/socket.io-website/docs/categories/04-Events/rooms.md

 Calling `socket.join("the-room")` will result in:

-- in the ̀`sids` Map, adding "the-room" to the Set identified by the socket ID
+- in the `sids` Map, adding "the-room" to the Set identified by the socket ID
 - in the `rooms` Map, adding the socket ID in the Set identified by the string "the-room"

 Those two maps are then used when broadcasting: